iftialmin10/finance-app/design/ui/guest.md

 ```

 **Note:** The IndexedDB implementation should be integrated with your existing IndexedDB setup for profiles, tags, and currencies.
 All browser-side persistent data should be stored in IndexedDB, not localStorage.

+### Developer Shortcuts
+- Set `NEXT_PUBLIC_FORCE_GUEST_MODE=true` to auto-enable Guest Mode without clicking the button (useful for screenshots, demos, or when backend services are offline).
+Remember to switch it back to `false` before shipping builds.

 #### Guest Data Service (Client-Side)
 ```typescript